MeroVinggen/Godot-ThreadedResourceSaveLoadPlugin/README.md

 ## About

-This plugin allows you to save/load resources in the background using threads, preventing main thread freezes and handling the process using signals.
+This plugin allows you to save/load resources in the background using threads, preventing main thread freezes and handle the save/load operations using signals.

+> This is not the final solution for save/load processing in your project, but a wrapper for the native ResourceSaver and ResourceLoader, allowing them to be used in parallel.
+You may use it directly or build your save/load managers(modules) around it to suit your needs.

 ## Features